Pinpoint tests of suspension

 No

-A8: REPLACING THE LEFT FRONT WHEEL AND TIRE ASSEMBLY
+A8: REVERSING THE LEFT FRONT WHEEL AND TIRE ASSEMBLY

 - Swap the left front wheel and tire assembly with the right rear wheel and tire assembly.